Incubaid/www-incubaid/www.incubaid.com/content/home/footer_box.md

 title = "footer_box"

 block1_header = "100% Software-driven"
 block1_text = "Software is eating the world.
-We are a software-only incubator with a laser-sharp focus on helping our portfolio companies to fully disrupt their industries. "
+We are a software-only incubator with a laser-sharp focus on helping our portfolio companies to disrupt their industries. "

 block2_header = "100% Energy-saving"
 block2_text = "We are eco-conscience and only support companies that make a true contribution to saving the planet and provide sustainable alternatives to society. "